-Historically, most Home Care agencies have done their billing “in arrears”, which means that they bill for shifts after they’ve happened.
-This is common practice and somewhat convenient because the schedule is a known quantity and can be invoiced without too much fuss.
+Historically, most home care agencies have done their billing “in arrears”, which means that they bill for shifts after they’ve happened.
+This is a common home care management practice and somewhat convenient because the schedule is a known quantity and can be invoiced without too much fuss.
 As long as the schedule is adjusted and corrected before the invoice is made, the customer will be billed properly.

 A common way of improving the cash flow situation is to take deposits.
 At the start of service, a customer pays a deposit, much like a renter would pay a security deposit when they start renting a home.
 This is usually some set amount, possibly based on the expected level of service they’ll be getting.